7pub/enigma/README.md

 ## To-Do
 - [ ] move the encryption and decryption client-side (a.k.a. learn JS) to prevent transmission of unencrypted data
 - [ ] pretty CSS and HTML
+- [ ] figure out how to generate `iv` based on the inputted code, instead of generating it at class instantiation